-Homebuilder confidence hits record helped by urban exodus
+Homebuilder confidence hits record, helped by urban exodus

 A 30-year fixed-rate mortgage is hovering around 2.62%

-U.S. housing remains red hot and that's good news for the nation's builders benefiting from record low-interest rates and those individuals leaving big cities for the suburbs.
+U.S. housing remains red-hot and that's good news for the nation's builders benefiting from record low-interest rates and those individuals leaving big cities for the suburbs.

 Continue Reading Below